Henchel-Santillan/LunaSys/Docs/DCMI_Summary.md

 4. DMA; and
 5. Camera Module.

-Some practices and recommendations are given in the ensuing sections.
+Some practices and recommendations are given in the ensuing sub-sections.
+See the STM32F4 HAL User Manual [UM1725](https://www.st.com/resource/en/user_manual/um1725-description-of-stm32f4-hal-and-lowlayer-drivers-stmicroelectronics.pdf) for more information on how to use the HAL for configuration.

 ### GPIO Configuration